MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 ### Application server pool

-To manage logon groups for ABAP application servers, SMLG transaction is used.
+To manage logon groups for ABAP application servers, the SMLG transaction is used.
 It uses the load balancing function within the Central Services Message Server to distribute the workload among SAP application servers for SAPGUI and RFC traffic.
 The application server connects to the Central Services through the cluster virtual network name.
 This avoids the need to change the application server profile for Central Services connectivity after a local failover.
-Assigning the cluster virtual network name to the endpoint of this internal load balancer is optional.

 ### SAP Central Services cluster